-Unsecured creditors know that if you end up having to file bankruptcy, they are very likely to get little or nothing toward repayment of what you owe.
+Unsecured creditors know that if you end up having to file bankruptcy, they likely will get little or no money toward repayment of what you owe.
 For that reason, most are willing to work out a payment plan with you.
 You are more likely to be successful in your negotiations with creditors if you have a good payment history with them, contact them prior to the due date to talk about options, and follow through on what you agree to do.

 Some creditors will turn your debt over to a third party for collection.
 Federal law prohibits third-party collectors from harassing, oppressing, and abusing you.
-If you have a complaint about a collection agency that has violated the law, contact the Federal Trade Commission, 225 Peachtree Street, NE, Suite 1500, Atlanta, GA 30303 or call (toll free) 1-877-382-4357.
+If you have a complaint about a collection agency that has violated the law, contact the Federal Trade Commission by submitting a complaint at ftc.gov/complaint or call (toll free) 1-877-382-4357.

 When You Cannot Pay Your Debts

+DEVELOP A PLAN.
 Before you contact any creditors, have a plan.
 Know how much money is available for all your monthly debt payments.
-Leave ten percent for negotiations with creditors.
+Tell creditors you can pay ten percent less than you can to leave room for negotiation.
 Have an idea of how much of the total you are willing to commit to each of your creditors and be careful not to exceed it.

+ASK FOR BETTER TERMS.
 If you have not had problems paying your bills in the past, many creditors will work with you to help you through this crisis.
 Credit card companies may lower your interest rate.
 For some loans, the creditor may be willing to accept interest-only payments for a few months.
-This will not decrease the amount you owe and will extend the repayment period on the loan.
+These options will not decrease the amount you owe and will extend the repayment period on the loan.
 Some creditors will not charge late fees and other penalties if you continue to make regular but smaller payments.

+COMMUNICATE WITH CREDITORS.
+Starting the conversation with creditors is key; don’t wait for them to call you.
 Visit local creditors, including utility companies, medical professionals, and others to whom you owe money in person.
-Creditors in your community 016B may be more sensitive to your situation and more willing to work with you.
+Creditors in your community may be more sensitive to your situation and more willing to work with you.
 Contact out-of-town creditors by phone.
 Write down the name and title of the person you talk with and note the date and time.
 Follow up with a letter summarizing what you and the creditor discussed.
-Keep a copy of all correspondence to and from your creditors in case it is needed for fu 55B1 ture reference.
+Keep a copy of all correspondence to and from your creditors in case it is needed for future reference.